 What Does the StartTLS is Required Error Mean?

-StartTLS is an extension of the SMTP protocol that allows telling the email server that the email client wants to use a secure connection using TLS or SSL.
-When using STARTTLS, an encrypted connection is created right on top of a usual TCP connection instead of opening a separate port for encrypted connections.
+StartTLS is a command in the SMTP protocol that informs the email server that the client wants to use a secure connection using TLS or SSL.
+When using STARTTLS, an encrypted TLS/SSL connection is created right on top of a usual TCP connection instead of opening a separate port for encrypted connections.
 The StartTLS command is used by both SMTP and IMAP (POP3 uses a different STLS command for encryption).

-In order to check that your email server supports StartTLS, open a command prompt and connect to it using telnet:
+You can manually check if the remote SMTP server supports StartTLS.
+Open a command prompt and connect to the SMTP host using telnet:

 telnet smtp.gmail.com 25